 If the service type you want to publish requires an enterprise geodatabase, you must first create an enterprise geodatabase and register it as ArcGIS Server's Managed Database.
-When you publish, the data referenced by your GIS resource will be copied into this enterprise geodatabase.
+When you publish feature or transaction-enabled WFS (WFS-T) services, the data referenced by your GIS resource will be copied into this enterprise geodatabase.

 When to use this scenario

-You'll use this scenario to publish feature services or transaction-enabled WFS (WFS-T) services.
-When you publish, ArcGIS Server automatically places a copy of your data in ArcGIS Server's Managed Database, since these service types explicitly require an enterprise geodatabase.
-ArcGIS Server's Managed Database can only be used with feature or WFS-T services, along with any capabilities concurrently published with these service types.
-For example, you can publish a feature service with the KML capability enabled, but you cannot solely publish a KML service to ArcGIS Server's Managed Database.
-Only one geodatabase can be registered to fill this role and you cannot synchronize changes between ArcGIS Server's Managed Database and your on-premises data.
+Use this scenario to publish feature services or WFS-T services.
+When you publish, ArcGIS Server automatically places a copy of your data in the managed database, since these service types explicitly require an enterprise geodatabase.
+The managed database can only be used with feature or WFS-T services, along with any capabilities concurrently published with these service types.
+For example, you can publish a feature service with the KML capability enabled, but you cannot solely publish a KML service and copy the data to the managed database.
+You can only use a managed database with a stand-alone or federated ArcGIS Server site, only one geodatabase can be registered to fill this role, and you cannot synchronize changes between the managed database and your data source.

-This scenario can also be used when your ArcGIS Server site is running in a cloud environment like ArcGIS Server on Amazon Web Services.
+This scenario can also be used when your ArcGIS Server site is running in a cloud environment such as Amazon Web Services.
 For example, the cloud server needs its own copy of the data because it would be inefficient and in some cases impossible for the feature or WFS-T service to retrieve the data from your machine on premises.
-In this case, you avoid having to log in to the cloud machine, since the data is automatically copied to ArcGIS Server's Managed Database when publishing.
+In this case, you avoid having to log in to the cloud machine, since the data is automatically copied to the managed database when publishing.

 Once published, you and your users should only work with the data exposed by the feature or WFS-T service.
-If you want to update the data in ArcGIS Server's Managed Database, you can add the feature or WFS-T service in ArcMap and use the local editing commands to upload the new data.
+If you want to update the data in the managed database, you can add the feature or WFS-T service to ArcMap and use the local editing commands to upload the new data.
 Additionally, you'll need to overwrite your service before clients can see the changes on the web.

-Each service that you publish contains its own private copy of the data in ArcGIS Server's Managed Database.
-If you publish another service that uses the same datasets on premises, you will have two copies of the same dataset in your database.
+Each service that you publish contains its own copy of the data in the managed database.
+If you publish another service that uses the same source datasets, you will have two copies of the dataset in the managed database.

-The lifetime of the data in ArcGIS Server's Managed Database is directly controlled by the lifetime of the service.
-For example, if you delete the service, the data it references in ArcGIS Server's Managed Database will be deleted.
+The lifetime of the data in the managed database is directly controlled by the lifetime of the service.
+For example, if you delete the service, the data it references in the managed database will be deleted.
 If you want to save your data before deleting the service, you can use the tools in ArcGIS Desktop to export the enterprise geodatabase data into a file geodatabase that you can transfer to your local machine.

 When using this scenario, keep in mind the following:

-- You must explicitly create ArcGIS Server's Managed Database before registering it with the server.
+- You must explicitly create an enterprise geodatabase before registering it as the ArcGIS Server site's managed database.

-- ArcGIS Server's Managed Database must be an enterprise geodatabase (file and personal geodatabases are not permitted).
+- A managed database must be an enterprise geodatabase (file geodatabases are not permitted).

 - Registering an empty geodatabase is permitted.

-- The data in the feature service or WFS-T service you want to publish can originate from anywhere (a shapefile, a file geodatabase, and so on).
+- The data in the feature service or WFS-T service you want to publish can originate from anywhere (for example, a shapefile or a file geodatabase).

 - Deleting the service deletes the service's data.